Designing and testing the new exercise auto-detection feature

 Before our first research session, I hypothesized that users would only like to see long walks and runs pointed out on the graph.
-After all, a 10-minute walk from the office to Starbucks isn't a "workout."
+After all, a 10-minute walk from the office to Starbucks isn't a "workout"—or so I thought.

 What we found was that users really liked seeing all the activity called out on the graph, even "tiny" walks and runs.
 The users liked trying to think back on what occasioned the walks that were picked up by the algorithm.
 I went back to the drawing board, trying to come up with a way to support the users' desire for context (e.g., "this is a lunch walk," "this is a commute walk from the train station to the office," "this is a walk home from the bar to your apartment").

 Many of my colleagues in the design department thought that this provisional interface would fall flat because it doesn't allow an option for users to delete or edit an auto-generated walk or run record.
-However, none of the ten participants showed interest in such a feature.
+However, after interviews, none of the participants saw the utility in such a feature.

 Before my next round of user testing, I experimented with several interaction patterns and data visualizations.

-While I waited for the developer intern to write an endpoint to connect our digital prototype to Fitbit's real back-end, I continued to do user testing on paper.
-I continued to print out mockups with the participants' actual data, to make the tests as realistic as possible.
+While the developer worked on an API endpoint to connect our digital prototype to Fitbit's real back-end databases of user data, I continued to test with paper prototypes.
+I printed out mockups with the participants' actual data, in order to make the tests as realistic as possible.
 Testing details of the interactions with the web interface on paper was hard!

-By week three of the project, the developer and I had settled into a workflow based off the Lean UX model whereby I would give her a mockup at the beginning of the week which she would develop for user tests later in the week.
+The developer and I settled into a workflow based off the Lean UX model, whereby I would give her a mockup at the beginning of the week which she would build for user tests later in the week.
 In the meantime, I would work on the next design iteration.

 We tested a new prototype with 19 users, some of whom had participated in previous rounds, and some of whom were new to the project.
 The digital prototype looked like this: